Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Introduction

 \section{Introduction}

-Fairness in classification and ranking problems has been an active area of research in recent years due to its tremendous impact on society as a whole \cite{barocas2017fairness}.
-As more and more businesses are relying on machine learning (ML) algorithms to recommend goods and services that affect people, fairness is becoming ever more important.
-ML based systems may contain implicit biases and can serve to reproduce or reinforce the biases present in society.
-Thus, it is crucial to be able to mitigate these biases.
-In this paper, we develop tools for this purpose that are both theoretically sound and widely applicable, including in the extremely large data setting that are common to internet applications.
+Fairness in classification \cite{agarwal2018reductions, bechavod2017penalizing} and ranking problems \cite{Geyik19} has been an active area of research in recent years due to its tremendous influence on society as a whole \cite{barocas2017fairness}.
+As more and more businesses rely on machine learning (ML) algorithms to recommend goods and services, treating affected individuals fairly is becoming ever more important.
+ML-based systems may contain implicit biases and can serve to reproduce or reinforce the biases present in society \cite{buolamwini2018gender, zou2018ai}.
+It is crucial to be able to mitigate these biases, especially in large-scale industrial applications.

-Fairness mitigation strategies commonly fall in one of three categories: pre-, in-, or post-processing.
-Pre-processing modifies training data to reduce potential sources of bias (\citet{zemel13}, \citet{flavio17}, \citet{gordaliza19}).
-In-processing (also known as training time) mitigation methods modify the model training objective to incorporate fairness, often by adding constraints or regularization penalties \cite{KamishimaPenalized2012,bechavod2017penalizing,mary2019fairness,pmlr-v54-zafar17a,agarwal2018reductions}, though many of these methods do not scale well to extremely large datasets.
+Fairness mitigation strategies commonly fall into one of three categories: pre-, in-, or post-processing.
+Pre-processing modifies training data to reduce potential sources of bias, often by removing features that are correlated with protected attributes (\cite{zemel13, flavio17, gordaliza19}).
+In-processing (also known as training-time) mitigation methods modify the model training objective to incorporate fairness, often by adding constraints or regularization penalties \cite{KamishimaPenalized2012,bechavod2017penalizing,mary2019fairness,pmlr-v54-zafar17a,agarwal2018reductions}.
 Finally, post-processing methods transform model scores to ensure fairness according to a provided definition.
 Post-processing methods learn (protected-attribute-specific) transformations of model scores to achieve fairness objectives \cite{Hardtetal_NIPS2016, pleiss2017fairness, kamiran2012decision}.
-The post-processing approaches are very appealing in industrial practice as they do not require changes to an existing model training pipeline.
+They are very appealing in industrial practice as they do not require changes to an existing model training pipeline.
 Virtually any model can be easily adjusted by a post-processing algorithm to achieve the desired fairness goal.